0xAHA/Midea-Heat-Pump-HA/README.md

 > **⚠️ Safety First**: Have a licensed electrician handle the 240VAC connections!

 ### Step 1: Power Supply Installation
-- Install appropriate PSU using available spade terminals inside the main HWS cover
+- Install appropriate PSU using available spade terminals inside the main HWS cover (circled in green in images below)
 - Follow local electrical regulations

 ### Step 2: EW-11A Connections